 Anthony, age 62 of New Jersey and Maryland on April 1, 2018.
 Born in Limnos, Greece having moved to the United States in 1966.
 Beloved husband of Maria (nee Louglos).
 Devoted father of Golfo "Sophia" (Nickolas) Tyris of Cherry Hill, Artemis (Gabriel) Dolenc of South Carolina, and Peter Anthony Apostolaros of Maryland.
-Loving son of Artemis Apostolaros of Wilkes Barre, Pa.
+Loving son of Artemis Apostolaros of Wilkes Barre, Pa and the late Peter.
 Loving grandfather of Michael and Apostoleo.
 Dear brother of Irene (Robert) Farr of Medford and Angie Apostolaros of Archibald, PA.
 Also, loving son-in-law of George and Golfo Louglos of Burlington City and brothers and sisters in law Odysseas (Gina) Louglos, Dina (Manoli) Markakis and Andrea Louglos.
 Relatives and friends are invited to attend viewing Tuesday 7:00 p.m. to 9:00 p.m. and Wednesday 10:30 a.m. - 11:30 a.m. at St Thomas Greek Orthodox Church 615 Mercer St, Cherry Hill.
 NJ and funeral services Wednesday at 11:30 a.m.
 Prayer Service will be held Tuesday at 7:30 p.m.
 The family requests in lieu of flowers donations to St. Thomas Greek Orthodox Church Altar Guild Fund or Fox Chase Cancer Center of Philadelphia.
 Interment Locustwood Memorial Park, Cherry Hill, NJ.

 Life Story for Anthony Apostolaros